There are now 3 possible online modes for units:

-- This unit is delivered intensively 18-22 January.
+- This unit is delivered intensively 31 January to 4 February.
 Students must attend every day of the intensive period.

 An online reading guide identifies key sources for each topic.
 It is expected that you will apply your legal research skills and find the cases through Westlaw, LexisNexis, AustLII, Jade, etc. There is no need to print: you may bring your laptop to class.